-A student's return to the College is contingent upon the conditions outlined in Return to the College below.
+A student's return to the College is contingent upon the conditions outlined below.

 Return to the College: Normally, a student may withdraw or take a leave of absence from the College only once during matriculation as an undergraduate.
-Students will be notified by the

-Office of the Registrar 30 days before the total 180 days allowed for a leave of absence has ended to confirm the student's intent to register for the following term.
+Students will be notified by the Office of the Registrar 30 days before the total 180 days allowed for a leave of absence has ended to confirm the student's intent to register for the following term.
 Students who find it necessary to leave the College are required to petition the College Review Committee in order to return.
-Students who have earned a minimum 2.0 cumulative GPA, with no previous withdrawal or leave of absence, are exempt from this requirement.
-Students who withdraw or take a leave of absence while on academic probation, or those returning from dismissal, are always required to petition the College Review Committee.
+Students who have earned a minimum 2.0 cumulative GPA, with no previous withdrawal or leave of absence while on academic probation, or those returning from dismissal, are always required to petition the College Review Committee.
 Students are also required to complete a Reinstatement Advising Meeting with their Academic Advising Team before the petition will be considered by the College Review Committee.

 Additional Withdrawal/Leave of Absence Information: The effective date of withdrawal or leave of absence for the purposes of refunds is the date the student completes the College Withdrawal or Leave of Absence form with ALL required signatures (to include Residence Life as applicable) and is received by the Office of the Registrar.
-The student should sign and date the Leave of Absence or College Withdrawal form after securing all appropriate signatures and upon delivery to the Office of the Registrar.
-Notation of withdrawal/leave of absence and the effective date will be posted to the student's academic record.
+The student should sign and date the Leave of Absence or College Withdrawal form after securing all appropriate signatures and upon delivery to the Office of the student's academic record.
 Instructors and college offices will be notified of all withdrawn students.
 The deadline date for submitting the withdrawal for each semester is the last day of classes.
 Students should contact the Office of Admissions for readmission information.